Alhassan Suhuyini

 Alhassan Sayibu Suhuyini (born 12 September 1979) is a Ghanaian broadcast journalist and politician.
 He belongs to the National Democratic Congress.
 He is currently a member of the eighth Parliament of the Fourth Republic of Ghana representing Tamale North.
+Suhuyini was re-elected as a member of parliament for Tamale North during the 2024 Ghanaian general election on the ticket of National Democratic Congress.
+He was appointed as a Deputy Minister-Designate for Roads & Highways by president Jonh Dramani Mahama.

 He is a host of two of the station's flagship programs as Ghanaian broadcast journalist who works at Radio Gold in Accra.

 He holds a teaching qualification.
 From Ghana Institute of Management and public Administration He pursued his B.sc. public administration and M.sc.
 Development Management.
 He's a Muslim by religion.
 He also a committee member of land and natural resources.
 He was member of parliament of the 7th and 8th Republic of Ghana.

 Education

 Alhassan Suhuyini attended Ghana Secondary School now Ghana Senior High School (Tamale), GHANASCO in Tamale.
 He holds a B.Sc.
 Public Administration and an M.Sc.
 Development management from Ghana Institute of Management and Public Administration.
 His career as a radio presenter started at Diamond FM in Tamale before he moved to the capital of Ghana.
 He had brief stints with Citi FM and Metro TV in Accra before settling with Radio Gold.
 He is currently pursuing his PhD in Public Administration.